leonidg/gitdoc/Git.md

     [...]
 </code></pre>

-(Noting that `9b5d324c21ac130ad4b8dc740b1efef49af7daec` is the commit name of the last commit we made—see the `git log` output above).
+(Noting that `9b5d324c21ac130ad4b8dc740b1efef49af7daec` is the commit name of the last commit we made&mdash;see the `git log` output above).
 You can keep appending `^`s to keep going down the history.
 So for example, `9b5d324c21ac130ad4b8dc740b1efef49af7daec^^` refers to the first commit (i.e. two before the last one).
 If we had more commits to go, you can keep adding more `^`s.

 #### `HEAD`

 One of the other ways to refer to a commit is `HEAD`.
 This is a super special way, and it's very important. `HEAD` is a special name that always points to "the commit you're currently at".
-This doesn't make much sense right now because we haven't talked about **at** a particular commit, but it will make more sense in a moment.
+This doesn't make much sense right now because we haven't talked about being **at** a particular commit, but it will make more sense in a moment.
 For now, we can say that `HEAD` always points to the latest commit.
 So if you run `git show HEAD`, you will get:

 <pre><code>$ git show HEAD
 <span class="sha1">commit 9b5d324c21ac130ad4b8dc740b1efef49af7daec</span>